OmarGaafar1/Treasure-Hunter-Game/README.md

 ## First Person Game Made with c++ and blueprints using Unreal Engine.

-## Game Description >> You Have Found an catacomb that contains a treasue in it .Your Task is to extract that treasue and take it.
+## Game Description >> You Have Found a catacomb that contains a treasue in it .Your Task is to extract that treasue and take it.
 Ofcourse its not an easy task .
 Solve the mystery and the tresure is yours.
 This is your objective , find it and take it to the starting point.
 There are two of it all over the map .
 Anything that can be grabbed is useful so use it wisely.
 ![Treasure](https://user-images.githubusercontent.com/92587188/178377488-fa6bdd62-52a2-48a8-9896-459aeb0206c1.JPG)

 ## In_Game Images